 Dixon Schwabl has worked with the Heritage Classic Foundation since 2009, helping promote and sell tickets for the RBC Heritage golf tournament in South Carolina.

-The Heritage had set a record for ticket sales in 2016.
-For 2017, organizers wanted to increase sales by another 4.5% for a total of $2.2 million.
+The RBC Heritage set a record for ticket sales in 2016.
+For 2017, organizers wanted to increase sales by another 4.5%.

 After all, as soon as you set a record, it’s time to break it, right?